Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Arkansas State Red Wolves (1-2) are double-digit, 13.5-point underdogs heading into their matchup on Saturday, September 25, 2021 against the Tulsa Golden Hurricane (0-3).
-The over/under is set at 63 points for the contest.
+The Tulsa Golden Hurricane (0-3) are an overwhelming 14-point favorite heading into their matchup on Saturday, September 25, 2021 against the Arkansas State Red Wolves (1-2).
+The total for this matchup has been set at 62.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.